THE GRAND CHALLENGE CUP

 THE TEMPLE CHALLENGE CUP

-As part of the search to find the right formula for the eights events at the Regatta an additional event was instituted in 1990 for the eights of single colleges, of smaller university boat clubs and of schools unable to enter for the Princess Elizabeth Challenge Cup by reason of age.
+As part of the search to find the right formula for the eights events at the Regatta an additional event was instituted in 1990 for the eights of single colleges, of smaller university boat clubs and of schools unable to enter for The Princess Elizabeth Challenge Cup by reason of age.
 This proved to be a very popular event.
-The Stewards quickly decided it should become a permanent part of the Regatta programme and provided a trophy: THE TEMPLE CHALLENGE CUP.
+The Stewards quickly decided that it should become a permanent part of the Regatta programme and provided a trophy, THE TEMPLE CHALLENGE CUP.

-The cup, made in 1835 by Charles Fox, has been engraved with a sketch of the Temple.
+The cup, made in 1835 by Charles Fox, has been engraved with a sketch of the Temple on the island at the Start.

 THE PRINCESS ELIZABETH CHALLENGE CUP

-The cup now used as the trophy was given to the Regatta in 1957 and the silver base was added in the same year.
+The cup now used as the trophy was made in 1802 and given to the Regatta in 1957; the silver base was added in the same year.

 THE STEWARDS' CHALLENGE CUP